ClonyPDF home

 Bangladesh Passport Photo Requirements

-These specifications reflect the 45×55 mm format used for Bangladeshi passport, MRP and visa photos.
-For the e-passport, the official biometric image is captured at the passport office; the values below are what you need for printed submissions, online MRP forms and most visa applications.
+These specifications reflect the 45×55 mm format used for Bangladeshi passport, MRP and printed submissions.
+For the e-passport, the official biometric image is captured at the passport office; the values below are what you need for printed submissions and online MRP forms.
+Each rule links to the detailed standard in the passport photo rules library.

 RequirementSpecification